-If you're looking for an unusual Easter bonnet idea, we love this hatching chick, created using tissue paper stuck over the crown of the hat to make the chick, popping out of a paper-plate egg.
+If you're looking for an unusual Easter bonnet idea, we love this hatching chick – made using tissue paper stuck over the crown of the hat – popping out of a paper-plate egg.

 Advertisement

-Huge (Easter) hat tip to our parent tester and photographer Charlie Fletcher, from our Facebook community for testing this Easter Bonnet craft with her daughter, and demonstrating how easy it is to make with her lovely step-by-step photos...
+Huge (Easter) hat tip to our parent tester and photographer Charlie Fletcher, from our MadeForMums community for making this Easter Bonnet craft with her daughter, and demonstrating how easy a make it is with her lovely step-by-step photos...

 Hatching chick Easter bonnet: how to make it, step by step